MrJohnAdib/resume/interview/1-yourself.md

-About 15 years ago, when I moved to a new city for university, I got my first job on the web.
+Let me start with a flashback 15 years ago, when I moved to a new city for university, I got my first job on the web.
 Designing a WordPress website.
 In those years, I designed more than 40 websites.
 Of course, before university, I used to program Windows with c# and vb.

 After university, due to working with many programming languages on frontend and backend, some of which I didn't even mention in my resume, I practically became a full stack developer.
 But PHP has always been my main and favorite language